 Regarding greenhouse gas emissions, IOC’s pellets are high quality with a clean chemistry which helps to lower the carbon footprint of steelmakers compared to lower quality grades and forms of iron ore, when used in the iron and steel industry.
 IOC continues to work with government and internal experts to save energy, increase efficiency and reduce its carbon footprint.

-Information on Rio Tinto's climate change strategy including its commitments, approach, impacts, governance and performance against climate change priorities as well as information on IOC's greenhouse gas emissions, can be found on Rio Tinto's website.
-Please see Rio Tinto's Climate Change Report 2019.
+Information on Rio Tinto's climate change strategy including its commitments, approach, impacts, governance and performance against climate change priorities can be found on Rio Tinto's website.
+Please see Rio Tinto's Climate Change Report 2021.

 IOC is also a member of the Green Marine program, which provides a framework known throughout North America that allows sea transport companies to measure, and reduce, their environmental impacts across key aspects of marine environmental management.